 About

 SO is a Hong Kong-based fine art photographer and educator.
-She holds an MFA degree from the Yale School of Art and has attended the MA program in Arts Administration at Columbia University.
-She has been awarded the Lila Acheson Wallace Scholarship from Reader’s Digest, the Arts Administration Fund from Columbia University, and a full tuition waiver from Yale University.
-In addition to her administrative roles at the Museum of Chinese in American, New York and the Hong Kong Arts Centre, she has taught at the SVA, RMIT, BCU, SCAD, and other higher education institutions since the mid-90s.
+She holds an MFA from the Yale School of Art and has pursued an MA in Arts Administration at Columbia University.
+She has received the Lila Acheson Wallace Scholarship from Reader’s Digest, the Arts Administration Fund from Columbia University, and a full tuition waiver from Yale University.
+In addition to her administrative roles at the Museum of Chinese in America, New York, and the Hong Kong Arts Centre, she has taught at SVA, RMIT, BCU, SCAD, and other higher education institutions since the mid-1990s.

-SO’s photographic work focuses on capturing the dynamic and ever-changing cityscape of Hong Kong.
-She has obtained numerous publication and exhibition grants from the Hong Kong Arts Development Council.
-Her work has been showcased in Asian cities including Shanghai, Guangzhou, Hanoi, Singapore, and Seoul, as well as overseas locations such as Wellington, Frankfurt, Vienna, Vancouver, Winnipeg, Toronto, New Haven, and Richmond.
-She was selected as a finalist for the Asian Art Prize in 2008, 2011 and 2013.
+SO’s photography captures the dynamic and ever-evolving cityscape of Hong Kong.
+She has received multiple publication and exhibition grants from the Hong Kong Arts Development Council, and her work has been showcased in cities across Asia, including Shanghai, Guangzhou, Hanoi, Singapore, and Seoul, as well as internationally in Wellington, Frankfurt, Vienna, Vancouver, Winnipeg, Toronto, New Haven, and Richmond.
+She was a finalist for the Asian Art Prize in 2008, 2011, and 2013.